spotlightpa/poor-richard/content/news/2022-11-07-SPLDOUBLERULING.md

 +++
 arc-id = "YZH2W6VJ5JGPLLFJCASW45IUN4"
 authors = ["Katie Meyer"]
-blurb = "The city’s commissioners plan to discontinue a procedure used to catch people who vote both by mail and in person, arguing it’s duplicative of other effective measures." byline = "Katie Meyer of Spotlight PA" description = "The city’s commissioners plan to discontinue a procedure used to catch people who vote both by mail and in person, arguing it’s duplicative of other effective measures." image = "external/pj66vj5ym26gna84b2cybrjgkc.jpeg" image-credit = "Jessica Griffin / Philadelphia Inquirer" image-description = "Election Clerk Lisa Gogel demonstrates a Ballot Scanner during a media tour of the election warehouse where ballots will be counted, in Philadelphia, Thursday, October 27, 2022."
+blurb = "The city wants to discontinue a procedure used to catch people who vote both by mail and in person, arguing it’s duplicative of other effective measures." byline = "Katie Meyer of Spotlight PA" description = "The city wants to discontinue a procedure used to catch people who vote both by mail and in person, arguing it’s duplicative of other effective measures." image = "external/pj66vj5ym26gna84b2cybrjgkc.jpeg" image-credit = "Jessica Griffin / Philadelphia Inquirer" image-description = "Election Clerk Lisa Gogel demonstrates a Ballot Scanner during a media tour of the election warehouse where ballots will be counted, in Philadelphia, Thursday, October 27, 2022."